white-axe/mkxp-z/retro/README.md

 # Phase 2

 This phase produces the actual core file.
+You need to have [Meson](https://mesonbuild.com), [Ninja](https://ninja-build.org), [CMake](https://cmake.org), [Git](https://git-scm.com), a C compiler and a C++ compiler.
+No software libraries are required other than the system libraries.

 Go to the root directory of this repository and run:

 ```
 meson setup build -Dretro=true -Dretro_phase1_path=path/to/retro-phase1
 cd build
 ninja
 ```

+If you have a program named `patch` in your PATH, it has to be GNU patch.
+If your `patch` program isn't GNU patch (e.g. macOS comes with its own incompatible version of `patch` that will break this build system), either install GNU patch and then temporarily add it to your PATH for the duration of the `meson setup` command, or temporarily remove your `patch` program from the PATH for the duration of the `meson setup` command: the build system will fall back to using `git apply` if `patch` is not found, which will work fine.